 Common MIME types are:

 Copying over an existing file with one of the same name and file extension.
-This is a term you will come across often in FileZilla Pro Command Line documentation, because it is common while copying files to come across files that you or someone else have already copied across, and you will need to tell FileZilla Pro Command Line how to handle this situation.
+This is a term you will come across often in FileZilla Pro CLI documentation, because it is common while copying files to come across files that you or someone else have already copied across, and you will need to tell FileZilla Pro Command Line how to handle this situation.
 One option is to copy over the existing file with a new one that has the same filename.

-In terms of FileZilla Pro Command Line, a recursive action on a directory affects all of its subdirectories and files in them.
-For example, running a delete command on a directory with a number of files in it as well as subdirectories with files in them – perhaps several levels deep – requires FileZilla Pro Command Line to first send a delete command for each file in the bottom layer of directories, then send a delete command for those directories, then send a delete command for files in the second-to-bottom layer of directories, etc, until it reaches the top layer of directories and files.
+In terms of FileZilla Pro CLI, a recursive action on a directory affects all of its subdirectories and files in them.
+For example, running a delete command on a directory with a number of files in it as well as subdirectories with files in them – perhaps several levels deep – requires FileZilla Pro CLI to first send a delete command for each file in the bottom layer of directories, then send a delete command for those directories, then send a delete command for files in the second-to-bottom layer of directories, etc, until it reaches the top layer of directories and files.

 A server is a computer that you can connect to via the internet.
-Servers can be used for a range of activities, but for purposes of FileZilla Pro Command Line, they’re used for uploading and downloading files.
+Servers can be used for a range of activities, but for purposes of FileZilla Pro CLI, they’re used for uploading and downloading files.
 For example, a website is generally hosted on a server or cluster of servers, and you can connect to it via its FTP server – a computer dedicated to handling file transfers.

 Note: If you want to create an FTP server, you’ll need to use a server program like FileZilla Server.

 SSH File Transfer Protocol is a method that FileZilla Pro CLI can use to access and transfer files on a server.
 It is based on Secure Socket Shell protocol rather than traditional File Transfer Protocol, so it tends to use a server’s SSH port.
 See SFTP for more information.